The Sustainable Seas National Science Challenge has an independent Governance Group.

-The Board reports to the NIWA Board and operates under the Terms and Conditions specified in the Challenge Collaborative Agreement.
+The Governance Group reports to the NIWA Board and operates under the Terms and Conditions specified in the Challenge Collaborative Agreement.

-The Board is responsible for appointing the Director, Science Leadership Team, Kāhui Māori, and Stakeholder Panel.
+The Governance Group is responsible for appointing the Director, Science Leadership Team, Kāhui Māori, and Stakeholder Panel.

-The Board is also responsible for approving projects within the Research and Business Plan and for allocating funding.
+The Governance Group is also responsible for approving projects within the Research and Business Plan and for allocating funding.

 Sir Rob Fenwick (Chair)